persteenolsen/pso-gatsby-blog-one/src/posts/2025-04-27-python-django-starter-two.md

 The Employees and Todos are also administrated by the Frontend with CRUD functionality

 The files models.py and views.py are splitted up for showing how to scale the folder structure if the Django Website should grow with a lot of views and models

+Customized some of the Templates of the Django Admin Backend which display the Header and Menu

 CI / CD by VS Code + GitHub + Vercel Cloud